 Chilli Con Carne warms you through on a cold winter’s evening.
 It has a wonderful marriage of flavours with cumin, chilli and garlic.

-- Great source of protein, which helps with weight loss, as you feel fuller.
+- Great source of protein, which may help with weight loss, as you feel fuller.

 - Loaded with B Vitamins, which give you energy.

-- Contains Selenium, which helps boost the immune system and helps protect cells and tissues.
+- Contains Selenium, which may help boost the immune system and protect cells and tissues.

 - Contains Phosphorous, for strong bones and teeth.